-Once chilled peel egg and cut into half.
+Once chilled peel egg and cut in half.

-In a large mixing bowl gently toss tomatoes, the cannelini beans and the French beans, olives, potatoes, parsley & dressing.
+In a large mixing bowl gently toss tomatoes, the cannellini beans and the French beans, olives, potatoes, parsley & dressing.

 Divide tossed leaves between two large bowls.

-Flake peppered salmon on top and carefully place soft boiled egg on top.
+Flake peppered salmon on top and carefully place the soft boiled egg on top.

-Leanne is a photographer, blogger and first time mother from the South Wales Valleys, blogging about her family’s loves, likes and life in general at www.asliceofmylifewales.com.
+Leanne is a photographer, blogger and mother from the South Wales Valleys, blogging about her family’s loves, likes and life in general at asliceofmylifewales.com.

 Roasted Butternut Squash Salad – Cathryn at Cardiff Mummy Says